 Sleep architecture changes

-This part will be centered around how the sleep architecture changes when people adapt to a polyphasic schedule.
+This section will focus on how the overall sleep architecture changes when people adapt to a polyphasic schedule.

-Both of these sleep stages are, because of this, classified as vital sleep stages.
-What that means is that they serve vital functions for the body, and reducing them leads to feelings of sleep deprivation and can really harm the body.
-This is also supported by the fact that when you miss out on sleep, the body will attempt to partially salvage the missed out SWS and REM sleep during the recovery, which doesn’t happen with light sleep.
+Both of these sleep stages are, because of this, vital sleep stages.
+What that means is that they serve vital functions for the body; reducing them leads to sleep deprivation and can really harm the body.
+When you miss out on sleep, the body will attempt to partially salvage the missed out SWS and REM sleep during the recovery.
+However, the same doesn’t happen with light sleep.

 This picture is an EEG reading from Crimson when he just started attempting the Everyman 1 schedule.
 After he had adapted to the schedule, this is one of the readings he got: